When transporting livestock, it is essential that they are managed in a way that reduces stress and minimises any risks to animal welfare.

 - Module 3: Industry Obligations from MLA's Going into Goats: Profitable producers' guide

-- Is it fit to load? (revised edition 2012 national version)
+- Is the animal fit to load? (revised edition May 2019 national version)

 - MLA Tips & Tools: Minimising land transport stress in live export Brahman steers